ttab/textbit/README.md

 Array of JSX components that can be rendered in the editable area.
 The *type* property is used to match a Slate custom element type to know which element should be rendered.

-The default component for the plugin should not have a specified type.
-The type is then inherited from the plugin name.
+The default component for the plugin must not have a specified type.
+The type is in that case inherited from the plugin name.

-If the plugin (i.e the default component) have sub components they should be typed.
+If the default component have sub components they should have a type specified.
 The type will be appended to the default component type.
 Example:

 ```javascript
 OembedVideo: MimerPlugin = {